david-w/david-w.github.io/_posts/2019-03-08-create-usb-stick-with-iso-Mac-OS.md

 ---
 title: "Make a USB stick act like a bootable CD on macOS"
 categories: [macOS, .iso, .dmg, linux]
+layout: "single"
 ---